All Episodes

 Athletes earn a lot of money.

-I don't know if this guy does, but a lot of them earn money via endorsements, so you don't want to anger a segment of the population.
+I don't know if this guy does, but a lot of them earn money via endorsements.

-He said, How can I help my cause with all the media attention that we're going to be getting during the Super Bowl?
+He said, how can I help my cause with all the media attention that we're going to be getting during the Super Bowl?

-Advance and further the cause of gay marriage in connection with the Super Bowl.
+How can I help advance and further the cause of gay marriage in connection with the Super Bowl?

-This is according to a New York Times columnist Frank Bruni.
+This is according to a New York Times columnist, Frank Bruni.

-And you may pronounce it Brunei, it's B-R-U-N-I.
+And you may pronounce it Brunei.

-And he wrote an email message to Brian Elner, a leading marriage equality advocate with whom he had worked before, and Michael Skullnick, a political director for Russell Simmons, a hip hop mogul who has become involved in many issues.
+According to this guy in the New York Times, Ayan Bedeo awoke early Monday morning after they had beat the Patriots and he wrote an email message to Brian Elner, a leading marriage equality advocate with whom he had worked before, and Michael Skolnick, the political director for Russell Simmons, a hip-hop mogul who has become involved in many issues.

-He woke up at 3 40 in the morning with this idea.
+He woke up at 3.40 in the morning with this idea.

 And he was on the radio in Baltimore yesterday talking about this.